kristus123/bloggy/content/discussions/where-should-the-config-go.md

 ### Your brain has limited fuel
 This is an experiment where people either walked through the streets of new york, or through the park.
 They both walked the same distance and towards the same destination.

-While walking through the streets of New York, you need to make sure you don't walk into someone and avoid breaking any written or unwritten rules.
-At the same time your brain needs to process and filter between what is important information and what's not important *(noise, commercial signs, blinking lights and all the big impressive buildings)*.
+While walking through the streets of New York, you need to make sure you don't walk into someone or avoid breaking any written/unwritten rules.
+At the same time your brain needs to process and filter between what is important information and what's not *(noise, commercial signs, blinking lights and all the big detailed impressive buildings)*.

-People who walked through the park had much less menatal strain compared to the other group, thus performing much better on cognitive tasks which was done when they arrived to the destination.
+People who went through the park used less cognitive resources compared to the other group, thus performing much better on cognitive tasks which was done when they arrived.

+It is the exact same with code.
+If you have to read through code which contains tons of details your brain will get tired.

+Code should be just like a calm walk in the park.
+It should not requires a lot of mental energy to read, and no unecessary noise should be present while you take your sunday stroll through the code.

 <content-seperator space="xl">